Toronto General Hospital: Peter Munk Cardiac Centre

 Toronto General Hospital is the home of the Peter Munk Cardiac Centre (PMCC), which is one of the largest open heart centers in Canada and is ranked first in Canada and in the top ten in North America for academic productivity.
 Many clinical firsts in cardiovascular care were performed at TGH.
-The center is named after Peter Munk, the founder and chairman of Barrick Gold corporation, who donated $100 million in 2017, the largest donation to a hospital in Canadian history.
+The center is named after Peter Munk, the founder and chairman of Barrick Gold corporation, who donated $100 million in 2017, the largest donation to a hospital in Canadian history, at the time.
 He donated a total of $175 million since 1993 to the hospital.

 Research

 Toronto General Hospital has had many research achievements, including: